-Cycloxan 50mg tablet works by damaging the genetic material (DNA) of the cancer cells and stops their growth and multiplication.
+Cycloxan 50 mg Tablet is an anti-cancer medication with immunosuppressive property.
+In cancer, it works by damaging the genetic material (DNA and RNA) of the cancer cells, thereby stopping their growth and multiplication.

 Interaction with alcohol is unknown.
 Please consult your doctor.

 Cycloxan 50 mg Tablet is unsafe to use during pregnancy.
 There is positive evidence of human fetal risk, but the benefits from use in pregnant women may be acceptable despite the risk, for example in life-threatening situations.
 Please consult your doctor.

 Cycloxan 50 mg Tablet is unsafe to use during lactation.

 Data suggests that the drug may cause toxicity to the baby, or the mother is suffering from a condition in which breastfeeding is not advisable.

 Do not drive unless you are feeling well.
 Cycloxan 50 mg Tablet may cause undesirable effects (e.g., dizziness, blurred vision, visual impairment) which could affect the ability to drive.